mounchiliu/IndividualProject/README.md

 The public datasets for SLAM did not provide the ground truth for the dynamic objects only the ground truth for the robot (camera) pose.

+**sol**
+Ref: email of Dr. Julier
+As you've seen in your literature review, basically nobody has ground truth of the other objects.
+The reason is that they need to be "cooperative": they need to have their own ground truthing (e.g., GPS) on board or you have some other kind of super accurate sensing system.
+The other thing would be to manually set things up.
+E.g., with a dense laser scanner, you could manually fit a 3D model and figure out stuff from there.

 ## Records for things need to do and things have done